Budget & Finance

 About budget requests

-The Town’s annual budget process includes several elements, including consideration of capital and/or operating requests from community members and user groups.
-These requests could be for a new program or service in our community.
+The Town’s budget process includes several elements, including consideration of requests from community members and user groups.
+These requests could be for new amenities, like playgrounds or sport courts, or for a new program or service in our community.

-Since the budget is generally considered in the fall of each year budget requests from community members and user groups must be received before September each year, in accordance with the Town’s Budget & Financial Controls policy.
+Since the budget is generally considered in the fall, requests from community members and user groups must be received before September, in accordance with the Town’s Budget & Financial Controls policy.

 Request process